ZhuoyuanJiang/fashion-retrieval-agent/README.md

 ### Full single-GPU run on a server

-**This is the deep how-to for the Launch commands in Recipes 1–3 — the actual single-GPU run that produces R@10 = 0.240 (MiniLM) / 0.533 (FashionCLIP) / 0.586 (Qwen3-Emb-8B).** Run the headline baseline (`speechqwen2vl` backend, 1000-query FACap dress eval slice) on a GPU box.
-The smoke runs above use mock/oracle captioners and run on CPU; the real VLM run needs a GPU.
+If you prefer to go straight to using a GPU to test if you can replicate the baseline, this section walks you through the actual single-GPU run that produces R@10 = 0.240 (MiniLM) / 0.533 (FashionCLIP) / 0.586 (Qwen3-Emb-8B).
+The run launches the headline baseline (`speechqwen2vl` backend, 1,000-query FACap dress eval slice) on a GPU box.
+Unlike the [§CPU run](#cpu-run-laptop-verification) above (mock/oracle captioners on CPU), this real VLM run needs a GPU.

-#### Hardware & setup (single-GPU caption-retrieval inference)
+#### Hardware & setup requirements (single-GPU caption-retrieval inference)

 - **NVIDIA GPU with ≥ 14 GB VRAM at bf16.** Qwen2-VL-7B occupies
   ~15 GB once image tokens are in the mix.
 Single GPU is enough.